Mt Magnet Gold Mine

 From 2011 to 2017, Ramelius’ operations have consisted of large open pit cutbacks on the Galaxy mining area, consisting of a number of large open pit cutbacks.

-Mining operations employ leading contract mining companies, MACA Ltd in open pits and Byrnecut Australia for underground.
+Mining operations employ leading contract mining companies, Big Yellow in open pits and Byrnecut Australia for underground.
+Merkanooka is Mt Magnet’s haulage contractor.

 From 2018, a series of new pits in the Cosmos mining area commenced.
 Milky Way is a large, low-grade, felsic hosted, stockwork deposit providing major mill feed.
 It is complemented by the smaller Stellar, Stellar West and Shannon pits.